ATHUL-K-A/Hybrid-Gpu-Battery-Fix/README.md

 EnableImplicitSync = 0
 ```
 - Restart after completion
-- Warning- changing registries can cause system wide issues so please research and be careful
+- **Warning** - changing registries can cause system wide issues so please research and be careful

 ---